Skip to main content

 Step 3.
 Run pricing experiments as a closed loop.
 For each new quote, log five fields: hypothesis, quoted scope and price, buyer response pattern, final terms, and post-project profitability review.
 Treat no reply as a response pattern, not a maybe, and record it the same way you record explicit yes/no responses.

 Step 4.
 Set currency handling as a policy decision.
 Before you invoice across currencies, create a ledger policy entry with invoice currency, conversion timing, transfer method, and fallback rule.
-Add current spread/fee assumption after verification so you can review whether profit held after settlement.
+Record the spread or fee assumption only after checking source records, bank terms, or provider pages so you can review whether profit held after settlement.

 For a step-by-step walkthrough, see How to Use OKRs for Freelance Goal Setting and Performance Tracking.